If you’re only going to take one supplement to support your workouts, there’s a strong argument to be made for creatine monohydrate.

 - There are cheaper options

-When choosing a supplement, you’ll have to decide if you prioritise quality or price.
+When choosing between different creatine supplements, you’ll have to decide if you prioritise quality or price.
 Optimum Nutrition’s supplement offers a nice balance since it’s middle of the road price-wise but undergoes extra processing to remove lumps.

 MyProtein offer a creatine monohydrate supplement that gives you the benefits of creatine monohydrate without including any filler ingredients.
 It doesn’t contain any gluten, dairy, or nut products, so you can take it even if you have dietary restrictions.